fhelms8/Charity-Funding-Predictor/README.md

 The files are in "Instructions".
 There is a "testing" file, in which you can see some of my pre-processing before actually attempting to start the starter code.
 I wanted to try and break down some of the columns before diving into it.

 ## Objective
 A non-profit foundation, Alphabet Soup, wants to create an algorithm to predict whether applicants for funding will be successful.
-With my knowledge of machine learning and neural networks.
-I will use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+With my knowledge of machine learning and neural networks, I will use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.

 ## Data Preprocessing